Adaptive Estimation and Uniform Confidence Bands for Nonparametric Structural Functions and Elasticities

 \subsection{Simulations}

 \paragraph{DGP.}

 Our first simulation design is based on \cite{HMT}.
 As in \cite{Melitz2003}, the only source of firm heterogeneity in their model is productivity.
 Hence, $r_{ij}(\omega) = e_{ij}(\omega)$, which is assumed to be lognormally distributed.
-Under this assumption, the extensive margin is
+The extensive margin is

 where $\mathrm{erf}(x) = \frac{2}{\sqrt \pi} \int_0^x e^{-\frac{1}{2}t^2} \, \mr d t$ is the error function and $\mathrm{erf}^{-1}$ is its inverse, and $\mu$ and $\sigma^2$ are the mean and variance of $\log e_{ij}$.
 The intensive margin function may be shown to be